Euphorbia ephedroides

 Photographer: Thabo Maphisa

-One form of the plant has stiff branches forming a rounded bush (sometimes called var. ephedroides), the other softer with branches tending to be prostrate or suberect, markedly constricted at irregular intervals (sometimes called var. imminuta).
+One form of the plant has stiff branches forming a rounded bush (sometimes called subsp. ephedroides), another softer with branches tending to be prostrate or suberect, markedly constricted at irregular intervals (sometimes called subsp. imminuta).
+Three subspecies are recognised, but there is doubt as to whether the subspecies should be regarded as varieties.

-The species is found in the north of the Northern Cape in the Richtersveld, southwards into Namaqualand to Steinkopf and eastwards into Bushmanland to Pofadder.
-Not endemic to south Africa, the species also occurs in southern Namibia.
+The species is found in the north of the Northern Cape in the Richtersveld, southwards into Namaqualand to Steinkopf and eastwards into Bushmanland to Pofadder, possibly in the northwest of the Western Cape.
+Not endemic to South Africa, the species also occurs in southern Namibia.

 The habitat is succulent Karoo and Nama Karoo on sandy flats and rocky slopes.
-The species is not considered to be threatened in its habitat early in the twenty first century (Frandsen, 2017; Williamson 2010; iNaturalist; http://redlist.sanbi.org).
+The species is not considered threatened in habitat early in the twenty first century (Frandsen, 2017; Smith, et al, 2017; Williamson 2010; iNaturalist; http://redlist.sanbi.org).